OSSL_trace_enabled¶

 OSSL_trace_enabled() can be used to check if tracing for the given category is enabled.

-OSSL_trace_begin() is used to starts a tracing section, and get the channel for the given category in form of a BIO.
+OSSL_trace_begin() is used to start a tracing section, and get the channel for the given category in form of a BIO.
 This BIO can only be used for output.
+The pointer returned is NULL if the category is invalid or not enabled.

 OSSL_trace_end() is used to end a tracing section.